 Agricultural Roots in Mankato

 For about 60 years, until the end of the 1970s, the SSNDs in Mankato had among their ministries, a working farm that supplied meat, dairy, eggs, grain, and produce for the sisters and students who lived there.
 Due to a variety of social and economic changes and the industrialization of agriculture in the United States, this farm ministry was discontinued by the end of the 1970s.

 After the farm crisis in the 1980s, however, a renewed interest in small-scale, sustainable agriculture emerged eventually leading to the founding of the Center for Earth Spirituality and Rural Ministry.
 The Center was founded in 1996 as a response to both the pressing concerns of rural people and the emerging environmental awareness of the sisters themselves.
 The center continues to promote the health and sustainability of rural communities.
-Read an interview with CESRM co-director, S. Kathleen Kiemen here.
+Read an interview with former CESRM co-director, S. Kathleen Kiemen here.

 Volunteer opportunities abound at the Center for Earth Spirituality and Rural Ministry and allow volunteers to grow in knowledge of earth spirituality as well as spend time within the beautiful environment of Good Counsel Hill.

 From planting, maintaining and harvesting vegetables for the organic food shelf garden to updating library resources and office files to assisting with events or offering workshops on a variety of topics, there is something for everyone with any level of skill or expertise.
 Volunteers can donate time year-round, for a short period, seasonally or for a one-time event.
 Arrangements can be made for groups under 18 years of age.

 For more information or to volunteer contact Laura Peterson at 507-389-4272.